hp54/scheduleApp/README.md

 # scheduleApp
-a simple employee scheduler I created for my Manager
+A simple employee scheduler I created for my manager